 Buying cheap web hosting based on price alone, is not the best way to choose a low-cost website host.
 That method, may actually cost you more in the long run.
 HostMiser helps you make better (informed) choices, by pointing out other key factors you need to think about.

-5 Steps to Choosing the Best Web Host – for You
+5 Steps to Choosing the Right Web Host

 It is easy to overlook ‘hidden extras’ when buying web hosting from low-cost hosts.

 Especially… if you have no clear idea about what you need to host a website and, you don’t read or understand the small print fully.

 Follow these five, must-do, steps to avoid ending up with buyer’s remorse.

 - Understand the different types of web hosting and their benefits

 - List the features you need to host your website

 - Make a shortlist of three cheap hosting plans to compare